 Select the files you want to upload, right-click on the selected area and click

 That should upload the files, you will be able to see them on the remote site section.

 With the above, your project files are now uploaded to the server.

-If you want to know more about how to configure a domain and setup your project follow our other articles to learn more - How to create subdomains on DigitalOcean, How to add domain and host websites on DigitalOcean droplet
+If you want to know more about how to configure a domain and set up your project follow our other articles to learn more — How to create subdomains on DigitalOcean, How to add domains and host websites on DigitalOcean droplet